rtmigo/pickledir_py/README.md

 See sources
 in [benchmark](https://github.com/rtmigo/pickledir_py/tree/dev/benchmark) dir.

+The main advantage of
+`pickledir` is the lack of time required to create a database or initialize tables.
+If we did not save 10 elements, but 1000 in a row, `shelve` and `diskcache` would be faster than `pickledir`.

 # Under the hood

 Serialized data is stored inside files in the same directory.
 Each file contains